Organisation:

 Keynote:

-Wouter Vanderplasschen (Ghent University) – Integration of mental health and addictions treatment
+Wouter Vanderplasschen (Ghent University) – No more islands in the stream: Towards the integration of mental health and addiction services

-Moderator: Andrea Ascari (FICT - Federazione Italiana Comunità Terapeutiche) - To be confirmed
+Moderator: Andrea Ascari (FICT - Federazione Italiana Comunità Terapeutiche, Italy)

 General Assembly of EFTC